Operators

 print 1 > 3; // false

-Greater Than or Equal (>=): This operator expects two operands of type num.
+Greater Than or Equal (>=): This operator expects two operands of type num or 2 operands of type str.
 It checks whether or not the first (left) operand is greater than or equal to the second (right) operand.

 print 5 >= 2; // true